Gluesticks Blog

 Notes

 You can use your favorite melting chocolate to create your chocolate coconut balls.
-I bounce back and forth between the Ghirardhelli melting chocoalte wafers that you can buy at Sam's Club during the holiday season and the ones linked, for easy online ordering.
+My favorites are the Ghirardhelli melting chocolate wafers and Member's Mark melting chocolates from Sam's Club.

 Nutrition